junxit/us-congress-bills-116/metadata.md

 - 2019-11-08 — Placed on the Union Calendar, Calendar No. 218.
 - 2019-11-08 — Reported by the Committee on Natural Resources.
 H. Rept.
 116-273.
 - 2019-11-08 — Reported by the Committee on Natural Resources.
 H. Rept.
 116-273.
+- 2019-11-20 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2019-11-20 — Considered as unfinished business. (consideration: CR H9099-9100)
+- 2019-11-20 — Considered under suspension of the rules. (consideration: CR H9076-9083)
+- 2019-11-20 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+737.
+- 2019-11-20 — Motion to reconsider laid on the table Agreed to without objection.
+- 2019-11-20 — Mr. Huffman moved to suspend the rules and pass the bill, as amended.
+- 2019-11-20 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 310 - 107 (Roll no. 634). (text: CR H9077)
+- 2019-11-20 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 310 - 107 (Roll no. 634).(text: CR H9077)